-- 12.10 Network Rail has overall responsibility for ensuring that the rail network is maintained, while the operation of services is the responsibility of the local franchisee.
-The Council will work with both of these bodies to ensure the best possible services are delivered, and the council's aspirations for an enhanced network and station facility are delivered. - 12.11 Highways England has responsibility for maintaining and improving the strategic road network.
-This consists of the A1(M) through Stevenage, but it is recognised that other changes to the network could impact on Stevenage. - 12.12 Luton Airport Ltd owns and operates Luton Airport, and the Council will be making representations about how the impacts of expansion there will impact on Stevenage.
+- 6.22 Network Rail has overall responsibility for ensuring that the rail network is maintained, while the operation of services is the responsibility of the local franchisee.
+The Council will work with both of these bodies to ensure the best possible services are delivered, and the council's aspirations for an enhanced network and station facility are delivered. - 6.23 Highways England has responsibility for maintaining and improving the strategic road network.
+This consists of the A1(M) through Stevenage, but it is recognised that other changes to the network could impact on Stevenage. - 6.24 Luton Airport Ltd owns and operates Luton Airport, and the Council will be making representations about how the impacts of expansion there will impact on Stevenage.
 The Council will aim to secure the most beneficial outcome for Stevenage in terms of noise and other environmental impacts, transport benefits, and economic growth benefits.

-13 Monitoring and Review
+7 Monitoring and Review

-- 13.1 Monitoring is important to record what has been implemented and whether the aims of each strategy are being delivered.
-This will inform what changes and new projects may be required in the future. - 13.2 It is intended that a monitoring document will be published every 12 months to review the progress of the schemes within Future Town, Future Transport.
-This report will give an overview of the progress of any schemes and stages, and will explain the reasons for changes to delivery and/or scope of schemes. - 13.3 The document will be used to hold the Council and its delivery partners to account regarding progress implementing the Strategy's schemes.
-It will also determine whether the Transport Strategy requires amending.
-This could either be because of successful progress enabling additional projects to be added to the Strategy, or conversely, because of delays/cancellations which necessitate the removal or re-timetabling of schemes. - 13.4 To help determine whether delivery of Future Town, Future Transport is causing the sought modal-shift in transportation habits, , the following existing Annual Monitoring Report (AMR) indicators will also be investigated: - 1.
+- 7.1 Monitoring is important to record what has been delivered and whether the aims of each strategy are being delivered, to inform what changes and new projects may be required in the future.
+It is intended that this document will be updated annually to take into account updates to projects.
+Informing any changes to this document will be a monitoring report containing on overview of what has changed in the previous 12 months.
+In addition to reporting on the progress of transport projects and strategies, the following existing Annual Monitoring Report (AMR) indicators will also be used: - 1.
 To reduce the distance travelled to work - 2.
 To increase the use of passenger transport - 3.
 For 100% of residential completions to be within a 30 minute walk of key services - 4.
 For all major applications to include a Travel Plan